ThiagoWirz/instagramReact/README.md

-# Getting Started with Create React App
+# Instagram React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A static clone of Instagram using React
+Demo link:

 ## Available Scripts